tohhongxiang123/Blog/notes/Algorithm Design and Analysis/Greedy Algorithms/Dijkstra's Algorithm.md

-# Djikstra's Algorithm
+# Dijkstra's Algorithm

 A single source shortest path algorithm for graphs with **non-negative edge weights**.
-Typically, djikstra's algorithm runs in $O(E \log V)$ where $E$ is the number of edges and $V$ is the number of vertices
+Typically, Dijkstra's algorithm runs in $O(E \log V)$ where $E$ is the number of edges and $V$ is the number of vertices

 - The graph must only contain non-negative edges, to ensure that once a node has been visited, its optimal distance cannot be improved
-- This allows Djikstra's algorithm to act in a greedy manner by always selecting the next most promising node
+- This allows Dijkstra's algorithm to act in a greedy manner by always selecting the next most promising node

 # Algorithm